 A crucial advantage of marriage and family therapy (MFT)

 The benefit of MFT is that therapists are trained to be both proactive and responsive in our orientation.
-Also, MFTs have a great understanding of the rule of circular causality hence they are, in most cases, able to deal with couples in ways and manners that makes the connections practical and constructive in every way possible.
+Also, MFTs have a great understanding of the rule of circular causality hence they are, in most cases, able to deal with couples in ways and manners that make the connections practical and constructive in every way possible.
 They empower the parties and encourage them to gain valuable insights that are necessary to move their relationship forward.

 Most relationships will be better managed if couples spend time together at some point either before making the commitment or thereafter to discuss a goal or come up with a mutually agreed purpose.
 Let us be clear about one thing at this point “relationships are purpose constructs”.
 You build relationships and good relationships are the product of conscious and deliberate efforts.